chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

+- [ ] fix: When suggesting expected types, skip LiteralStr instances or similar
 - [ ] fix: copy stack trace should only be available for failed test
 - [ ] fix: Import `import bla as xyz` triggers warning about not exported in all
 - [ ] fix: Do not add completion suggestion for expected type when we have `item.` already